badboy-huaqiao/simple-local-gateway-console/README.md

 	java -jar -Dspring.config.location=./application.properties simple-local-gateway-console.jar &

-then enter the http://your_host:4000 in the browser,the admin account and pwd  is root/root.
+then enter the http://your_host:4000 in the browser,the administrator account is admin/admin,you can custom account in application.properties file before you start the app.

 or you can  pull the whole project to your Eclipse IDE(Recommend STS IDE).